Course Description

 The course helps you transform your ideas into reality so that they fit you and your body exactly.
 Be inspired by today’s trends or design your own models.
 You’ll execute a finished pattern to fit you perfectly, or you’ll use a basic shape from a previous pattern cutting course.
 You also learn how to sew, so you achieve a professional result.

 There will be thorough guidance in choosing patterns, materials and sewing technical details, so that you achieve a result that matches your ideas.
-The course also includes training in fit and adjustment, and there will also be a focus on how to dress the different body types as well as how to highlight advantages and tone down any imbalances.
+The course also includes training on fit and alignment.

 Participants must have a basic knowledge of using a sewing machine.